ruachang/ruachang.github.io/_pages/about.md

 </div>

 # 📖 Educations
+- *2025.08 - Present*, Ph.D. of Computer Science at University of Illinois Urbana Champaign.
 - *2023.08 - 2024.12*, Master of Engineering in Electrical and Computer Engineering at University of Illinois Urbana Champaign.
 - *2019.06 - 2023.06*, Bachelor of Engineering in Electronic information science and technology at Sun Yat-sen University.